Unboxing LLMs > loading...

 Precision-Recall Trade-off

-When to use: When classes are highly imbalanced and you want equal emphasis on both classes.
+When to use: When your classes are heavily skewed, and you care about performance on both classes, not just the majority one.

 import numpy as np